luispsiqueira/Academy/WWDC23/Rescue/README.md

 Sound:
 - music1: "Full of Energy (Non-Commercial)" (https://freesound.org/s/520192/) by code_box is licensed under Creative Commons Attribution-NonCommercial ( http://creativecommons.org/licenses/by-nc/4.0/ )

-//
-Also, I want to thank my mentors, my family and friends, that helped me and supported through all this challenge.
+Finally, I want to thank my mentors, my family and friends, that helped me and supported through all this challenge.

-\\
 This project is author by me, Luis Paulo Siqueira.